lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_C.md

 ```
 If you plan on simulating a large number of robots then it is probably worth writing a script to generate the world and configuration files.

-When Player/Stage is started, the Player server automatically connects to all the used ports in your simulation and you control the robots separately with different PlayerClient objects in your code.
+When Player/Stage is started, the Player server automatically connects to
+all the used ports in your simulation and you control the robots separately
+with different player client objects in your code.
 For instance:
 ```
 	  /* First Robot */
 	  playerc_client_t *robot;